cn0047/stash/ed/go/modules.md

 go mod tidy # prune any no-longer-needed dependencies (and add any dependencies needed) go mod why -m <module>
 go mod graph

+# download modules to local cache, for docker
+go mod download
 ````

 Typical day-to-day workflow can be: